kootstra-rene/mdlr-tutorials/docs/posts/20221202-getting-async-things-done.md

 ## Huge user leak

-Now things have gotten worse for the very-important website maintainers; Thousands of user credentials have leaked out onto the internet and our hackers are eager to store all the userDetails they can get their hands on.
+Now things have gotten worse for the very-important website maintainers; thousands of user credentials have leaked out onto the internet and hackers are eager to store all the userDetails they can get their hands on.
 The credentials are served on the web in a `CSV` file with the following structure:

 ```

 someId, credentials, stuff, we, dont, care, about
 23, MM, bla, dinges, fietsbel, foo, bar
+42, YY, more, things, that, dont, matter
 .. etc.

 ```

-Our hackers first write some code to pull out a list of credentials.
-The `mdlr` hackers code:
+Let's see what kind of code our `mdlr` hacker would write to convert the csv into a list of credentials.

 ```
 const { readFile } = m.require('[node]fs');